garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 Key idea:
 The GitHub App is the identity + distribution channel, while the orchestrator-core GitHub Action + workflows do the heavy lifting inside each repository.

-Future Codex SaaS can plug into this by consuming the same telemetry/webhooks, but is out of scope for Orchestrator 1.0.
+Future Codex SaaS can plug into this by consuming the same telemetry/webhooks, but is out of scope for Task Assistant 1.0.

 2. High-Level Architecture
 2.1 Main Components

-Orchestrator GitHub App
+Task Assistant GitHub App

 Installed from GitHub Marketplace.

-Grants Orchestrator access to Issues, Repo Contents, Metadata, Projects (optional), Actions (read).
+Grants Task Assistant access to Issues, Repo Contents, Metadata, Projects (optional), Actions (read).

 Optionally receives webhooks (for future SaaS/telemetry service).

-Repo-Level Workflows (Orchestrator Bundle)
+Repo-Level Workflows (Task Assistant Bundle)

 Stored in .github/workflows/ in the user’s repo: